GSA/digitalgov.gov/content/resources/an-introduction-github.md

 Becoming fluent in GitHub terminology might seem intimidating at first, but the more team members engage with the platform, the easier it is to understand the ins and outs of GitHub.

-## How Do I Use GitHub?
+## How do I use GitHub?

+{{< youtube gLozuPQ34EQ >}}
+{{<note>}}
+This tutorial and live demonstration covers a variety of Git related concepts so that you can have confidence using GitHub in the future.
+You can also [download the slides that are found in this presentation](https://trello.com/1/cards/64cd22eb676b517856f45a98/attachments/64efb199e87985934db325b6/download/07-25-2023_GitHub_Basics_FINAL.pptx).
+{{< /note >}}

-In the demonstrations, both presenters show how files are changed and merged in GitHub.
+In the demonstrations on this page, both presenters show how files are changed and merged in GitHub.
 This can be done by any member on the team, developers and non-developers, that has access to a GitHub repository.
 The following is a step-by-step method in which GitHub users can develop their websites:

 - **Step 1** &mdash; Team members will open an issue via a project board.
 - **Step 2** &mdash; Team members will create a new branch from the most recent version of the main branch in the repository where the entire team works to avoid conflicts.